inikishev/visualbench/README.md

 Fast benchmarks for optimization algorithms - PyTorch optimizers as well as solvers from any other libraries such as scipy.optimize, optuna, etc.

-Many benchmarks have visualization where you can plot/render a video to see how the solution is being optimized.
+Many benchmarks support visualization where you can plot or render a video to see how the solution is being optimized.

 ### Installation